HiFaraz/node-playbook/README.md

   * Use pre-built pieces of code, such as [npm modules](https://www.npmjs.com/)
     * Make sure your dependencies are of high quality

+## Node.js version
+### Problem / Context
+Many versions are listed on the Node.js website.
+Choosing a Node.js version wastes time.
+### Recommended solution
+Choose [Node.js v6](https://nodejs.org/dist/latest-v6.x/).
+It will enter long term support (LTS) on October 1, 2016, after which it will stay in LTS for 18 months.
+This gives you peace of mind against brand new features popping up in Node.js while you build your app.

 ## Development environment
 ### Problem / Context
 Choosing a development environment (e.g. editors, git GUIs, terminals, FTP clients) wastes time.
 No tool is 10 times better than another.
 You need a set of tools that get you started and let you grow according to you needs.